weekendesk/nodegate/doc/collections/_docs/errors.md

 title: Errors
 ---

-# Error
+# Errors

-The class PipelineError allow modifiers to return a contextualized error to the pipeline executor.
+The class `PipelineError` allows modifiers to return a contextualized error to the pipeline executor.
 This error extends the default Node.js `Error` object.

 ## Properties